 Other academics (indeed a fair number of business academics), rightly or wrongly, may see business as not a worthy subject of research.
-Apparently, this might have been fair.
+Apparently, this might have been fair at least at some point.
 Business schools traditionally lacked the intellectual rigor of many parts of the university.
-This has largely changed as business academics have taken the best ideas from other parts of the university to gain respectability.
+This has largely changed.
+Business academics have taken the best ideas from other parts of the university to gain respectability.
 Despite the obvious benefits of embracing the best methods we have certainly risked losing connections to the outside world.
 Many academics are now so specialized it is not clear that they have anything to say to anyone who is not an academic.

 Schools can be admonished by the professional groups they train people to join.
 If a law school produces graduates who can’t pass bar exams there is an obvious problem.
 The business school faces fewer direct pressures as the discipline of business is less well structured.
 This means “Business school faculties have a buffer larger than journalism schools and law schools from potential criticism emanating from the inevitable misaligned interests…” (Miles, 2016, page 146).

 The future of the business school is an interesting thing to think about.
 It is a really hard place to get right, but I’m confident we can do a little better.

 For more on academia see here.